 Most notably, Dickson is the retired president and CEO of Inroads, Inc., a national minority career development organization.
 Dickson’s volunteerism has garnered him the American Red Cross’ Charles R. Drew Award and the Salvation Army’s William Booth Award.
 Reginald continues to be active in the cultural fabric of St. Louis as founding member of St. Louis Rhythm and Blues Preservation Society.

 Dickson earned a bachelor of arts from Harris Teachers College and a bachelor of science in business from Washington University, St. Louis.

 CHRISTINE A. CHADWICK, BOARD MEMBER

-Christine A. Chadwick is the founding executive director of FOCUS St. Louis®, the region’s premier leadership organization.
+Christine A. Chadwick is the retired founding executive director of FOCUS St. Louis®, the region’s premier leadership organization.
 It is a non-profit organization that develops and connects leaders from diverse backgrounds, and empowers them to work together to build a thriving St. Louis community.
 FOCUS programs and initiatives develop and engage leaders from high school students to senior executives.